karmab/kcli/doc/index.md

    gateway: 192.168.0.1
 ```

-Within a net section, you can use name, nic, IP, mac, mask, gateway and alias as keys.
+Within a net section, you can use name, nic, IP, mac, mask, gateway and alias as keys. type defaults to virtio but you can specify anyone (e1000,....)

 You can also use  *noconf: true* to only add the nic with no configuration done in the vm